ome/ome-model/docs/sphinx/developers/index.rst

-There are two Python applications to aid working with OME-XML - :doc:`EnumTool`, which is designed to digest OME-XML schema and produce meaningful output about enumerations, and :bf_doc:`XSD Fu <developers/xsd-fu.html>`, which digests OME XML schema and produces an object oriented Java infrastructure to ease  work with an XML DOM tree.
+There are two Python applications to aid working with OME-XML - :doc:`EnumTool`, which is designed to digest OME-XML schema and produce meaningful output about enumerations, and the :program:`xsd-fu` code generator, which digests OME XML schema and produces an object oriented C++ and Java infrastructure to ease working with an XML DOM tree.

 |